back to the MAIN INDEX

 Regio secus porta MetroniiDistrict along Metronia Gate

-1. - After the Mamertine Prison, by the northern end of the Forum, where according to a legend St.Peter had been held.
+1. - After the Mamertine Prison, by the northern end of the Roman Forum, where according to a legend St.Peter had been held.

 3. - In Trastevere, the military corps from Ravenna had a camp.